spiceai/docs/spiceaidocs/docs/components/data-accelerators/postgres/index.md

 - `pg_pass`: The password to connect with.
 Use the [secret replacement syntax](../../secret-stores/index.md) to load the password from a secret store, e.g. `${secrets:my_pg_pass}`.
 - `pg_sslmode`: Optional.
 Specifies the SSL/TLS behavior for the connection, supported values:
   - `verify-full`: (default) This mode requires an SSL connection, a valid root certificate, and the server host name to match the one specified in the certificate.
-  - `verify-ca`: This mode requires an SSL connection and a valid root certificate.
+  - `verify-ca`: This mode requires a TLS connection and a valid root certificate.
-  - `required`: This mode requires an SSL connection.
+  - `require`: This mode requires a TLS connection.
-  - `prefer`: This mode will try to establish a secure SSL connection if possible, but will connect insecurely if the server does not support SSL.
+  - `prefer`: This mode will try to establish a secure TLS connection if possible, but will connect insecurely if the server does not support TLS.
-  - `disable`: This mode will not attempt to use an SSL connection, even if the server supports it.
+  - `disable`: This mode will not attempt to use a TLS connection, even if the server supports it.
 - `pg_sslrootcert`: Optional parameter specifying the path to a custom PEM certificate that the connector will trust.
+- `connection_pool_size`: Optional.
+The maximum number of connections to keep open in the connection pool.
+Default is 10.

 Configuration `params` are provided either in the `acceleration` section of a dataset.